Miller Dental Care Orillia

 Timing Restrictions Requires qualifying life events outside open enrollment Must apply during designated periods

-CDCP enrollment is rolled out in phases, with eligibility determined by specific groups at different times.
+The CDCP enrollment is rolled out in phases, with eligibility determined by specific groups at different times.
 Once enrolled, you’ll need to verify your eligibility annually to keep your coverage.
 This phased approach highlights the distinct differences in how dental care coverage is secured.

 What Each Plan Covers